 There is nothing quite as exciting as getting engaged and starting to plan the special day of your dreams.
 Your dreams may include a romantic ceremony on a tropical beach or some other wanderlust-filled location.
 You both have big ideas and expectations for your destination wedding.
 But one thing that can get in the way of all the fun of planning is the budget.
 Yes, we agree that is not fun to think about but so necessary if you want the wedding of your dreams.
 A destination wedding budget is definitely not something to guesstimate.
+Couples often find their budgets insufficient to cover the weddings they dream of.
+In fact, nearly half of couples end up going over budget.
+Overspending tends to result from estimating that items and services cost less than they do and from “falling in love” with items not originally included in the budget.
 You want to take all the many aspects into consideration and plan this out properly to avoid disappointment.
 Weddings can be pricey affairs and the cost of vendors, venues, caterers and such can vary greatly.
 The price will also differ depending on location, size of your wedding, season and other factors.

 Rate Variations for a Destination Wedding Budget: